judsonlmoore/judsonlmoore.com/_posts/blog/2015-08-18-open-letter-rotary-club-alexandria.markdown

 Your Fellow Rotarian,
 Judson Moore

-<blockquote>Visit the website for the [Rotary Club of Alexandria](http://www.alexandriarotary.com/) and join them for lunch any Tuesday!</blockquote>
+> Visit the website for the [Rotary Club of Alexandria](http://www.alexandriarotary.com/) and join them for lunch any Tuesday!